xingchenwan/Casmopolitan/README.md

-## Code for 'Think Glocal and Act Local: Bayesian Optimisation for Categorical and Mixed Search Spaces'
+## Code for 'Think Global and Act Local: Bayesian Optimisation for Categorical and Mixed Search Spaces'

 This repo contains the current implementation of the CASMOPOLITAN algorithm.